 After about four hours we will reach Boca Manu for a brief stop and to refuel our boat and exploring the lower portion of the Madre de Dios.
 We get settled for lunchtime and likely with enough time to walk around the trails, Overnight at El Dorado Lodge.

 El Dorado - Guadalupe Lodge

-On this morning we head for a 10 min walk we will reach the Macaw Clay Lick, where we can observe several parrots such as; Mealy Parrots, Blue Headed Parrots, Yellow-Crowned Parrots and the Orange Cheeked Parrots as well as the Cobalt Winged Parakeets and many chestnuts fronted macaws will congregate to gather and lick some minerals from the old river banks, Initially they will perch on the trees around and later flying down to the exposed cliff.
+On this morning we head for a 10 min walk we will reach the Macaw Clay Lick, where we can observe several parrots such as; Mealy Parrots, Blue Headed Parrots, Yellow-Crowned Parrots and the Orange Cheeked Parrots as well as the Cobalt Winged Parakeets.
+Many chestnuts fronted macaws will congregate to gather and lick some minerals from the old river banks.
+Initially they will perch on the trees around and later flying down to the exposed cliff.

 Guadalupe Lodge - Cusco

 - Palm Forest - Bird Watch & Breakfast.